rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 {% include _toc.html %}

-The standard `git merge` and `git rebase` that comes with Git, although superior to others, is rather cumbersome.
+The standard `git merge` and `git rebase` that comes with Git, although superior to others, is rather cumbersome and scary.

-Resolving big conflicts is unnecessarily hard.
    Merging is **all-or-nothing**.
    There is **no way to save** a partly-done merge, so